How Electric Inserts Differ From Vent-Free Gas Fireplaces

 The log-type electric fireplace inserts are stand-alone units typically placed in existing fireboxes.
 Many homeowners use them as replacements for wood and gas fireplaces when they want to convert to a cleaner, simpler form of supplemental heating.
 The inserts come in many varieties and sizes, from a small pile of simulated logs to a coal basket design.

-In order to see how simulated flame technology has come a long way, compare these two videos of an older model to a newer model electric fireplace.
+To see how simulated flame technology has come a long way, compare these two videos of an older model to a newer model electric fireplace.

 Converting to Electric Heat

 Many homeowners have successfully and easily converted their gas and wood fireplaces into electric heating.
 Installation is very quick and easy; electric fireplace inserts can be directly placed into an existing firebox and plugged directly into any wall outlet.
 There is no need for technicians, home demolition, or rewiring.
-Units can run off of either the standard 110 volt wall plug or the 220 volt plug that is typically used for a washer and dryer.
+Units can run off of either the standard 110-volt wall plug or the 220-volt plug that is typically used for a washer and dryer.

 Converting to electric heat has many advantages to traditional wood and gas fireplaces.
 Electric heating is cost-efficient on many levels.
 First, most heat from a fireplace actually leaves the home through the flue while only the radiant heat stays in the home.
 With electric heating, all the energy generated stays insides since nothing is vented outdoors.
 Second, it costs about twelve cents per hour to run an electric fireplace, whereas gas prices are usually around 50% higher.